Visyond/website-hugo/site/content/pricings/pricing-page.md

         Integrate your existing systems with Visyond.
       title: Integrations
     - img: /img/pricing/WHITE LABELING.png
-      text: Maintain your brand identity when serving clients.
+      text: White label the platform, and maintain your brand identity when serving your clients.
-      title: Customizations
+      title: White Labeling
     - img: /img/pricing/ENTERPRISE.png
       text: Install Visyond on your server.
       title: On-premise Installation